djeada/Linux-Notes/notes/virtual_machines.md

       |---- Virtual Machine 3 ---- Operating System 3 ---- Application 3
 ```

-# Networking in Virtual Environments: A Detailed Look
+# Networking in Virtual Environments

 In the context of virtualization, networking is a critical aspect, enabling communication between virtual machines (VMs) on the same host, between VMs and external services, and from external services to VMs.
 The design of this network can impact system performance, security, and functionality.
 Here's an overview of the key networking options in virtual environments: